How to Estimate Your Dog's Age in 5 Easy Steps

 The issue of dog age is more important than we might expect initially.

-Goldson proposed a threshold for dog aging.
-This is the time when the aging mechanisms starts showing up and when you should start considering your dog is old:
+Goldston (7) proposed a threshold for the beginning of aging.
+This is the time when the aging mechanisms start to work and when you should start considering your dog is old:

 |Dogs||Small breeds||11.5 years +/-1.9|

 |Large breeds||8.9 years +/- 1.4|

 From this time on, you should be aware that changes in your dog are inevitable.
 They concern all body organs:

 - Bones and joints (loss in bone density, arthrosis, increased risk in ligament lesions, muscular atrophy…)

 - Cardiovascular system (increased heart size, heart inflammation, vascular stiffness, increased blood pressure)

 - Digestive tract (tartar on the teeth, gingival disorders, periodontal disease in some lightweight dogs, decreased number of hepatocytes, liver fibrosis, decline in biliary secretion…)

 - Eyes (loss of visual acuity, especially in the dark, decreased lachrymal secretion...)